Aniket-Gamre/An-end-to-end-automated-AWS-Data-Lake-Formation-using-Amazon-Forecast/docs/Instruction guide4.md

          - Click > CREATE

 After clicking on Create, it may take a few minutes for the blueprint to create after which you can start the blueprint.

+Note: The blueprint takes around 20mins or so.